pavvo/async-nestjs-zod/README.md

 ## Extended Zod

-As you learned in [Writing Zod Schemas](#writing-zod-schemas) section, `nestjs-zod` provides a special version of Zod.
+As you learned in [Writing Zod Schemas](#writing-zod-schemas) section, `async-nestjs-zod` provides a special version of Zod.
 It helps you to validate the user input more accurately by using our custom schemas and methods.

 ### ZodDateString